What can happen when you swipe random images from the Internet to use in your content

 So I wrote a check for $750, sent it overnight by Fedex (another $80 to $100), and lied on the customs form.
 (Sorry government people; I was being threatened!)

 What a scam.

-In doing further research, my husband and I learned that there are companies out there seeding the Internet with photos, and then tracking their use, and pulling the same tactics to those unlucky enough to use the seeded images.
+In doing further research, my husband and I learned that there are companies out there seeding the Internet with photos, tracking their use, and pulling the same tactics to those unlucky enough to use the seeded images.

 I even hired a gal to go through another website I owned, and had her replace every-single-image with images from safe sources.

 I didn't want to take a chance.

 I hope that now, after reading this, you won't either.

 There are plenty of safe photo sites out there now, including these, a few of my go-tos:

 P.S.
 Don’t get me wrong.
 I was guilty.
 I used the image without permission.
 But this was back in the days when EVERYONE used images straight from the Internet.
 It was common practice.

 I know, I know … it doesn’t really matter.
 Just because “they’re” breaking the law doesn’t make it right for me to do so.